Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Leverage Virima CMDB for effective knowledge management

 It is clear that the CMDB is a valuable resource for EKM.
-It can provide an enterprise knowledge repository with many of the critical knowledge assets that are needed for successful implementation of an EKM strategy.
+It can supply an enterprise knowledge repository with many of the critical knowledge assets necessary for the successful implementation of an EKM strategy.
 However, it is important to note that there may be other sources as well, such as document management systems or corporate intranets.

 Virima CMDB is a powerful tool that helps you manage your network infrastructure.
-It’s designed to give you a holistic view of your infrastructure relationships and network topology, including the communications of host-to-host connections and ghost machines not in your CMDB.
+Its design provides a comprehensive view of your infrastructure relationships and network topology, exhibits host-to-host communications, and reveals ghost machines not included in your CMDB.

 Virima CMDB allows users to store data about their systems’ configurations and relationships between those configurations in an easy-to-use database format with automated visualizations that make sense of the collected data.